Slow Cooker BBQ Chicken Sandwiches

-We don’t head back to school around here for another month, but that doesn’t mean I’m not always looking for ways to make dinner quick, easy, and healthy.
+As a healthy habits expert, I’m not always looking for ways to make dinner quick, easy, and of course, family-friendly.

-This Slow Cooker Pulled BBQ Chicken is especially good for busy weeknights because it can be prepped in just a few minutes with a short list of simple pantry-staples.
-Plus everyone will love it.
+This recipe for slow cooker BBQ chicken sandwiches is especially good for busy weeknights because it can be prepped in just a few minutes with a short list of simple pantry-staples.

-Feel free to double the recipe if you’re feeding a crowd.
-Serve the juicy pulled chicken atop a whole wheat or gluten-free bun, in lettuce wraps, or in rice bowls.
+Feel free to double the recipe if you’re feeding a crowd, and erve the juicy pulled chicken atop a whole wheat or gluten-free bun, in lettuce wraps, or in rice bowls.

-A quick, simple slaw adds texture, crunch, and veggies to the chicken.
-We like 5-Ingredient Every Day Slaw.
+A quick, simple slaw adds texture, crunch, and veggies to the chicken–I love this 5-Ingredient Every Day Slaw.

 Ingredients